 By Rev. Allie McDougall

-Rev. Allie McDougall is the Curate at St. Paul’s and St. James', Stratford.
+Rev. Allie McDougall is the Assistant Curate of St. Paul's and St. Stephen's Stratford.